Skip to main content

 Why do some dogs drink a lot of water?

 It’s mainly due to their size.
 According to the Halifax Humane Society, a 65-pound dog should drink approximately 33 to 65 ounces a day, but if your pooch gets some of this liquid from food, they may not want to drink as much water directly from their bowl.
-If you’re concerned your dog may not be getting the right amount of water each day, try measuring it out before you pour it into their bowl, so you can gauge exactly how much water they drink each day.
+If you’re concerned your dog might not be getting the right amount of water each day, try measuring it out before you pour it into their bowl, so you can gauge exactly how much water they drink each day.

 A white and tan English bulldog panting in a grassy yard.